This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 How does your diabetes affect your eating and do you find being on a diet restrictive?

-In the morning I often eat the same: eggs or oatmeal.
+In the morning, I often eat the same things: eggs or oatmeal.

-Lunch and dinner depends on what’s on the menu (especially when it comes to the lovely lunch that is prepared at my workplace canteen).
+Lunch and dinner depend on what’s on the menu (especially when it comes to the lovely lunch that is prepared at my workplace canteen).

-I never skip any meals and for snacks, I eat fruits, nuts, rye bread (rye bread is a big thing in Denmark).
+I never skip meals, and for snacks, I eat fruits, nuts, and rye bread (rye bread is a big thing in Denmark).

-When I eat something that is not planned and I need to adjust my insulin dosage, it’s one of the situations where Hedia really adds value for me.
+When I eat something unplanned and need to adjust my insulin dosage, Hedia really adds value.
 It gives me the dose recommendation and reminds me to remeasure my blood glucose level.
-This makes me catch the blood glucose spikes fairly quickly and respond to them.
+This helps me catch the spikes fairly quickly and respond to them.

-My other half keeps telling me to drink more water because I often end up going for the coffee.
+My other half keeps telling me to drink more water because I often go for coffee.
 But, yes, I do drink water regularly.

 Do you believe that a plant based diet can improve diabetes?
 Did you ever experiment with this?